rapidsai/docs/resources/github-actions.md

 source ./ci/use_conda_packages_from_prs.sh
 ```

-**Note:** By default `rapids-get-pr-conda-artifact` uses the most recent commit from the specified PR.
+**Note:** By default `rapids-get-pr-conda-artifact-github` uses the most recent commit from the specified PR.
 A commit hash from the dependent PR can be added as an optional 4th argument to pin testing to a specific commit.

 ## Using Wheel CI Artifacts in Other PRs